whatsapp icon

-Types of donations eligible for 80g deductions
+Types of donations eligible for 80g deduction in india

-2. Corporate & Payroll Giving: Donate While You Earn
+2. Corporate CSR & Payroll Giving Programs

 Giving back does not always have to be a separate task—it can be seamlessly integrated into your monthly salary.
 Many companies encourage their employees to donate under 80G of Income Tax Act by offering payroll giving, wherein a small amount is deducted from their salary and donated to an eligible NGO.
 It is effortless and consistent and helps employees contribute to a cause they care about.